 Fortunately, companies like impact.com built their business around managing affiliate programs for hundreds of brands, making it easy for large and small publishers to sign up.

-The impact.com Marketplace connects you directly to brands that match your interests – making it easy to find products and services that appeal to your audience.
+The impact.com Marketplace connects you directly to brands that match your interests.
+This makes it easier to find the right brand partner with the products and services that appeal to your audience.
 Better yet, these brands usually offer higher commissions than Amazon.

 When you join a larger affiliate platform, you also gain the opportunity to:

 - Forge a direct relationship with brands of your choosing